 Do you sometimes feel stuck in a rut when it comes to your education?
 Are you not learning in the traditional school system as you expect to?
 If so, consider autodidacticism as an option.
 Autodidacticism is a self-directed approach to learning, and it is an effective way to get more out of your education.

 In this guide, we’ll outline some tips for becoming a successful self-learner.
 So if you’re ready to take your study into your own hands, keep reading!

 An autodidact is someone who self-teaches a particular subject or skill instead of acquiring knowledge through formal instruction.
 Actually, many well-known historical figures were self-taught, including Leonardo da Vinci and Abraham Lincoln.

-Nowadays, with the vast amount of online information, it has become more accessible for people to educate themselves on any topic they prefer.
+Nowadays, with the vast amount of online information and new emerging avenues in education, it has become more accessible for people to educate themselves on any topic they prefer.
 While formal education is still valuable, there is no longer a need to rely solely on institutions to learn.
 Anyone can be an autodidact.

 Is this something you’re looking forward to?